TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-queryexecution-limitmaxdop.md

     cloudEnvironments="public,blackForest,fairfax,mooncake"
 />

-# We ran diagnostics on your resource and found high degree of MAXDOP
+# We ran diagnostics on your resource and found high request limit

 <!--issueDescription-->
 Our internal service telemetry detected that your Azure SQL DB database **<!--$DatabaseName-->DatabaseName<!--/$DatabaseName-->** in server **<!--$ServerName-->ServerName<!--/$ServerName-->** has reached the maximum request limit.
 Once the limit is reached, incoming requests are rejected until an ongoing request finishes.